PedroTintino/fullstacksystem/README.md

-# fullstacksystem
+# Norway Consortium Agency
-A final paper project for a friend of mine.
+Hi, guys!
+I've been applying myself into a final paper work for a lovely friend of mine.
+It was a really great time to me and my knowledge creating this first full-stack system by myself.